We offer an inspiring, broad and engaging curriculum, ensuring each child develops a lively, creative and curious mind.

 “Today’s children and young people are growing up in an increasingly complex world and living their lives seamlessly on and offline.
 This presents many positive and exciting opportunities, but also challenges and risks.
 In this environment, children and young people need to know how to be safe and healthy, and how to manage their academic, personal and social lives in a positive way.”
 DfE

 Since September 2020, Relationships and Health Education has been compulsory in all primary schools in England.
 However, due to the pandemic, schools do not need to implement the new guidance until the summer term.

 For children in primary school, the statutory requirements in terms of curriculum content are under two headings: Relationships and Health

 As part of our school’s Personal, Social and Health Education (PSHE) curriculum we use a scheme called Jigsaw. (see more details on the Jigsaw programme below).

-Jigsaw’s Changing Me unit is taught over a period of six week during Term 6.
+Jigsaw’s Changing Me unit is taught over a period of six weeks in the Spring / Summer terms.
 Each class will be taught appropriate to their age and developmental stage, building on the previous year’s learning.
 At no point will a child be taught something that is inappropriate.